LIRENDA621/Solution-for-iBioHash-2023---FGVC10/README.md

 sh distributed_train.sh 4 -c [config_path] --out [out_path]
 ```
 #### 3. Feature Extraction
-Here the feature extraction is performed on our trained model for query and gallery
+Here the feature extraction is performed on our trained model for query and gallery.
 ```
 sh feature_extraction.sh
 ```

 #### 4. Feature Enhancement
-Fusion of the above trained models.
+Feature enhancement is performed separately for the trained model.
 ```
-python model_fuse.py
+sh post_process.sh
 ```

 #### 5. Model Fusion
 Fusion of the above trained models.
 ```